Meet the People Behind Haustoro.

 Our Resources

 From property videos to chatbot assistants, our tools and team are built for modern buyers and sellers.
-Rumah Lokal blends real estate experience with digital convenience to support your journey.
+Haustoro blends real estate experience with digital convenience to support your journey.

 Common Questions from